Al Columbia: 2010–present

 Columbia continued to contribute short pieces for publication through the 2010s, mostly to small press anthologies.
 His original drawings and paintings appeared for sale in online marketplaces, along with limited edition prints issued by various commercial partners.
 Some of this non-comics work saw publication in the pages of the contemporary art magazine Hi-Fructose and on its website.

-In 2014, Columbia's career was briefly put on hold when he was charged and held on $100,000 bond for assaulting his grandmother, breaking her shoulder and injuring her arm.

 In 2018 Columbia returned with Amnesia: The Lost Films of Francis D. Longfellow, a collection of posters for the imaginary cartoons of a fictional Golden Age animation studio.

 Alcolumbia.com closed in early 2012 and was replaced the following year by orangesunshinehouse.com, featuring a similar mixture of Flash-based content.
 In 2017 the site moved to a new domain, orangesunshinemedicine.com, before disappearing in 2019.
 In July 2021 Columbia launched an Instagram account featuring his artwork and photographs.

 In 2020 Hollow Press published a hardcover collection of The Biologic Show, reproducing both issues of the out-of-print comic along with a pair of related early works, in English and Italian language editions.
 Paris-based comics publisher Huber Éditions released a French language version of Pim & Francie: The Golden Bear Days in 2021.